 The program takes its lessons from longstanding research that suggests helping people when and where they need it is a critical first step to addressing addiction.
 This low-barrier model means that the carrot is not paired with a stick; clients are brought into the program and get Suboxone without requirements of sobriety.

 “We’re not looking for ways to kick them off of the program,” Katz said.

 The OTN team is stationed in a DESC satellite office at 216 James St. in Seattle, around the corner from their well-known homeless shelter on Third Avenue, and consists of two nurses, a care coordinator, a substance use disorder counselor, part-time advanced registered nurse practitioner (ARNP) and a data collection specialist, all funded through a two-year grant from the Substance Abuse and Mental Health Services Administration (SAMHSA), a U.S. federal agency.

-Post expires and will no longer be available at 10:10 am on Saturday January 9th, 2021Tags: Treatment
+This post expires and will no longer be available at 10:10 am on Saturday, January 9th, 2021Tags: Treatment